 Typical Day of Reception

 In the session, there are three focused activities.
-These sessions will always include guided reading and a fine motor skills activity.
+These sessions will always include a fine motor skills activity.
 The other sessions vary from phonics games, handwriting, letter formation, free reading and using the iPad.

-We aim to teach 2/3 new sounds a week, using the Jolly Phonics programme to teach the sound and Read Write Inc. Programme to teach the handwriting.
-Each child within the week will have the opportunity to complete a guided write (teacher led), a focused activity (LSP led) and an independent activity.
-All the groups are differentiated and activities match their ability.
+We aim to teach 5 new sounds a week, using the Read Write Inc programme to teach the sound and the handwriting.
 These lessons will involve identifying, reading and writing the sounds (in words and in complex sentences).
-Support and challenge is given by the LSP during input and during the afternoons in interventions.
+Support and challenge is given during input and during the afternoons in interventions.

-English inspired CIP takes place every day in and outside of the classroom.
+English inspired CIL takes place every day in and outside of the classroom.
 Supported activities linked to a themed story inspires and gives children opportunities to learn through play within an enriched environment.

 In Maths we focus on one theme for the week e.g. 3D Shape.
 The class is once again divided into three differentiated groups and work in a focus activity (teacher led), adult directed learning (LSP) or independent learning.
 Problem solving is embedded throughout the week to ensure children are meeting their full potential.
 Interventions and challenge activities are weaved throughout the math’s sessions matched to their individual needs.

 We offer children a broad and balanced curriculum with opportunities for children to choose from a range of activities and learn independently.